 In my opinion, the technical training level of Ukrainian specialists is every bit as good as that of American guys.
 But I think there is one important area in which Ukraine is losing out — it’s architecture.
 In Ukraine, it is common practice to solve problems in the fastest way possible, while in America, we are used to doing things in the right way — to make everything scalable for a long time.

-In your opinion, what qualities and skills should people cultivate in themselves, and, on the contrary, what qualities should they get rid of in order to be successful on the Western labour market?
+In your opinion, what qualities and skills should people cultivate in themselves, and, on the contrary, what qualities should they get rid of in order to be successful on the Western labor market?

 Ukrainian guys are blunt in speaking, too blunt.
 They think they are the smartest person in the room.
 Sometimes it even seems to me that a favorite word of a Ukrainian developer is the word "no." They must learn to speak their minds without offending the opponent.
 Do not answer in a way that makes your partner think that you are superior to him.
 Maybe I’m saying obvious things, but this is exactly what I hear about most often from my American colleagues.